usini/ch32v003_Arduino/README.md

 # ch32v003_Arduino
 Really basic attempt to replicate Arduino functions inside MounRiver

+Unfortunately ch32v003 is C so class is not possible so it won't really arduino compatible.

 # Based on BitBank2 Expirements
 https://github.com/bitbank2/CH32V_Experiments